Find synonyms Find exact match

 ●The location of the paracentesis should be modified in patients with surgical scars so that the needle is inserted several centimeters away from the scar.
 Surgical scars are associated with tethering of the bowel to the abdominal wall, increasing the risk of bowel perforation.

 Abnormal coagulation studies and thrombocytopenia — An elevated international normalized ratio (INR) or thrombocytopenia is not a contraindication to paracentesis, and in most patients there is no need to transfuse fresh frozen plasma or platelets prior to the procedure.
 Seventy percent of patients with ascites have an abnormal prothrombin time, but the actual risk of bleeding following paracentesis is very low (less than 1 percent of patients require transfusion) [5,6].
 Exceptions are patients with clinically apparent disseminated intravascular coagulation or clinically apparent hyperfibrinolysis, who do require treatment to decrease their risk of bleeding.
-(See "Clinical features, diagnosis, and treatment of disseminated intravascular coagulation in adults", section on 'Platelet transfusion and fresh frozen plasma' and "Thrombotic and hemorrhagic disorders due to abnormal fibrinolysis", section on 'Hyperfibrinolytic states'.)
+(See "Clinical features, diagnosis, and treatment of disseminated intravascular coagulation in adults", section on 'Prevention/treatment of bleeding' and "Thrombotic and hemorrhagic disorders due to abnormal fibrinolysis", section on 'Hyperfibrinolytic states'.)

 The safety of paracentesis in patients with cirrhosis has been documented in several studies: